JuliaAI/LearnAPI.jl/docs/src/anatomy_of_an_implementation.md

 predict(model, newobservations)
 ```

-which works for any non-static learner implementing `predict`, no matter how one is
+which works for any [`LearnAPI.Descriminative`](@ref) learner implementing `predict`, no
-supposed to accesses the individual observations of `data` or `newdata`.
-See also the
+matter how one is supposed to accesses the individual observations of `data` or
-demonstration [below](@ref advanced_demo).
-Furthermore, fallbacks ensure the above pattern
+`newdata`.
+See also the demonstration [below](@ref advanced_demo).
+Furthermore, fallbacks
-still works if we choose not to implement a front end at all, which is allowed, if
+ensure the above pattern still works if we choose not to implement a front end at all,
-supported `data` and `newdata` already implement `getobs`/`numobs`.
+which is allowed, if supported `data` and `newdata` already implement `getobs`/`numobs`.

-Here we specifically wrap all the preprocessed data into single object, for which we
+In the ridge regression example we specifically wrap all the preprocessed data into single
-introduce a new type:
+object, for which we introduce a new type:

 ```@example anatomy2
 struct RidgeFitObs{T,M<:AbstractMatrix{T}}